 People always ask me how pujos here are different from Kolkata pujos.
 Honestly, once you are inside the pujo madaps with your friends and family, and as long as there is dhaak and enough loud Bengalis, they don’t feel very different.
 If you are in Houston Durga Bari, you will not miss Kolkata at all, and arguably the Houston pujo is one of the best!
 If you are in a small town and are lucky enough to have a local puja, then it feels like a family pujo done with total nistha and bhakti.
 But what’s really different are the days leading up to the pujo.
 Here pujo comes with no warning.
 No city-wide standstills, no blaring 90s music, no days of shopping or pleading with blouse tailors, no gift-giving, and no waking up to Mahalaya.
-Basically, no slow wave of excitement filling you with joy but a sudden bolt of lightening leading to the realization that none of your old blouses fit.
+And not enough traditional Bengali foods to stuff your face with.
+Basically, no slow wave of excitement filling you with joy but a sudden bolt of lightning leading to the realization that none of your old blouses fit.

 However, whether you are in Kolkata or somewhere else, the end of pujo feels pretty much the same–profoundly sad.
 It’s like being in a relationship that your 25 years of experience tell you won’t end well.
 Yet you welcome it wholeheartedly, knowing she will break your heart and leave in the end.
 So we treat post-Bijaya blues how we treat post-breakup blues–by eating irresponsibly.